-For only $22.95, this fully-illustrated, downloadable guide comes packed with information that can make a huge difference in your life.
+For only $14.75, this fully-illustrated, 50 page downloadable guide comes packed with information that can make a huge difference in your life.
 Plus, the added bonus section will keep you fully up-to-date with the latest scientific research from around the world.

-And you can access this information with no risk, since the Doctors' Spondylolisthesis Report comes with a complete money-back guarantee.
+And you can access this information with no risk, since the Living Well With Spondylolisthesis comes with a complete money-back guarantee.
 Within the first 30 days you can receive a full refund, no questions asked.